waynchi/SimCity201/README.md

 3. A* within the individual buildings
 4. Buying food from the market to cook at home.
 5. Adding People directly into the City (we only have it partially ready)
+6. Collision detection for pedestrians (We have it halfway setup)
+7. Better graphical animation and images

+We are not limited to the above, but these are some of the things that we will be sure to do first.
+We will of course finish all of V2 requirements in the end.

+For Further info on the city gui please access: [City Gui](https://github.com/usc-csci201-fall2013/team30/wiki/City-GUI)

+If there are any other suggetions, please post on our issue tracker!

 # How To Use Our SimCity

 Our SimCity runs autonomously.
 As a result, there is no configuration Panel.
+However, there is a config.txt located in the src folder (src/config.txt) that allows for creations of people.
+Every single person will have certain roles (such as